rindPHI/isla/docs/islaspec.md

 ISLa's lexer grammar is shown below.
 In addition of the rules shown, ISLa knows Python-style line comments starting with `#`.
-These comments as well as whitespace between tokens is ignored during lexing.
+These comments as well as whitespace between tokens are ignored during lexing.
 The only string delimiter known to ISLa are double quotes `"`.
 Inside strings, double quotes are escaped using a backslash character: `\"`.
-Most notably, this also holds for [SMT-LIB expressions](#smt-lib-expressions)), which is a deviation from the SMT-LIB standard where quotes are escaped by doubling them.
-In standard SMT-LIB, a quotation mark inside double quotes is expressed (`""""`), whereas in ISLa, one write `"\""`.
+Most notably, this also holds for [SMT-LIB expressions](#smt-lib-expressions), which is a deviation from the SMT-LIB standard where quotes are escaped by doubling them.
+In standard SMT-LIB, a quotation mark inside double quotes is expressed (`""""`), whereas in ISLa, one writes `"\""`.

 ```
 AND = "and" ;